 Passions in Community Development

 Kevin took on his first large-scale service project while he was still in high school: GIVE (Growth and Inspiration through Volunteering and Education), an organization which aims to cultivate leadership among youth through projects that improve the quality of life in their communities.
-Kevin co-founded GIVE alongside a few of his likeminded peers in 2009.
+Kevin co-founded GIVE with two classmates in 2009.
 The organization grew to be the largest student-led 501(c)(3) non-profit in the Washington, D.C. metropolitan area.
-It has received acclaim from the Washington Post, Northern Virginia Magazine, Virginia Business Magazine, and more.
+It has received press coverage and recognition from news outlets such as the the Washington Post, Northern Virginia Magazine, Virginia Business Magazine, and more.

-GIVE continues to thrive and meet the evolving needs of students across four counties.
-Members frequently collaborate with the Fairfax County government and the Washington, D.C. government to take on seasonal projects and maintain their flagship tutoring program.
-Kevin now serves on the organization’s Board of Directors; in this role he regularly makes strategic decisions alongside the executive team that runs day-to-day operations.
+GIVE meets the needs of 1000+ students across the four counties in Virginia.
+Through partnership with the Fairfax County and Washington, D.C. local governments, GIVE is able to take on seasonal projects and expand their flagship tutoring program.
+Kevin now serves on the Board of Directors where he continues to guide GIVE’s strategy.

 Kevin regularly volunteers with the corporate office of Habitat for Humanity in Charlottesville, Virginia.
 Kevin also previously served as a Community Relations Intern for the YMCA of Metropolitan Washington, where amongst other roles he assisted in corporate relations and the creation of an online network of donors and friends.